gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/kit-glossary.rst

    Bore
       The bore refers to the shape of the opening that the shaft is inserted into.
 For example, the bore for a 5 mm hex :term:`shaft <Shaft>` is the hexagonal shape.

-      “Stripping the bore” means that over time, the bore will lose its hexagonal shape, and become close to a circular shape, rendering the bore (and subsequently, the part it is on) useless.
+      "Stripping the bore" means that over time, the bore will lose its hexagonal shape, and become close to a circular shape, rendering the bore (and subsequently, the part it is on) useless.

       .. image:: images/glossary/hex-bore.png
          :alt: A bearing with a hex bore